What Is Digital Marketing?

 Paid media is any paid activity that drives traffic to owned media properties (you pay up for the shout out).

 Whatever option you choose, remember that there will be hidden costs involved.
-An engaging profile requires great copy, multimedia assets like photos and videos (which you may want to take yourself), and a solid strategy.
-And since there is no point having the world's greatest profile if no one knows you exist, you will have to fork out for some kind of advertising to reach socially tuned-in audiences.
+An engaging profile requires a great copy, multimedia assets like photos and videos (which you may want to take yourself), and a solid strategy.
+And since there is no point in having the world's greatest profile if no one knows you exist, you will have to fork out for some kind of advertising to reach socially tuned-in audiences.
 Finding and training the right staff, compiling digital assets, and advertising your business takes time and money—so bear that in mind when setting out your short- and long-term goals.

 Top Social Media Marketing Tools